RishavMishraRM/DistilBert_QuestionAnswer_Model/README.md

 <h1>DistilBert_QuestionAnswer_Model</h1>

-<h2>The DistilBert Question and Answer Model is generally based on the library simpletransformers which is specially made for all types of distilbert.</h2>
+<h2>The DistilBert Question and Answer Model is generally based on the library simpletransformers which is specially made for all types of distilbert.
+The report is of this model is here.</h2>

 <h3>In this DistilBert model the Question and Answer Sequence is like :- </h3>
   <img src="Images/DistilBert_Question&Answer_Model.png">